- Majors & Programs

 RN to BSN Online Programs - Nursing Degree at Saint Louis University

-SLU's online nursing degree program is designed for busy adults like you who wish to continue their nursing education at Saint Louis University.
+The online RN to BSN is designed for busy adults like you who wish to continue their nursing education at Saint Louis University.

-The online RN to BSN program is designed to meet the needs of RNs who wish to complete the Bachelor of Science degree in Nursing (BSN).
+This RN to BSN program is designed to meet the needs of Registered Nurses (RNs) who wish to complete the Bachelor of Science degree in Nursing (BSN).
 Why choose SLU?
 Saint Louis University is now accepting even more transfer credits for prior learning so you can earn your BSN degree faster.

 RN to BSN Admission Criteria: